umbgtt10/fluxion/ROADMAP.md

 - ✅ Doc tests passing
 - ✅ CI green

-## 🚀 Version 0.3.0 - Test & Bench
+## 🚀 Version 0.2.2 - Test and Consolidation
 **Essential Features:**
 - ✅ All tests consolidated and buautified
-- [ ] At least one error operator implemented, documented and tested
-- [ ] Code coverage metrix available and integrated in the PITCH
+- ✅ Code coverage metrix available and integrated in the PITCH
 - ✅ Code coverage integrated in the CI with badge on the README
-- [ ] Benches exaustive
 - ✅ Integrate `merge_with` in fluxion-stream.
 Remove the separate crate.

+**Documentation:**
+- ✅ `subcscribe` and `subscribe_latest` documented
+- ✅ `merge_with` documented
+- ✅ docs finalized

+## 🚀 Version 0.3.0 - Bench & Sample Application
+**Essential Features:**
+- [ ] At least one error operator implemented, documented and tested
+- [ ] Benches exaustive
 - [ ] 1 fully functional example application showing
     - [ ] the wrapped integration path
     - [ ] the usage of `merge_with` integrated with the other operators

 **Documentation:**
-- ✅ `subcscribe` and `subscribe_latest` documented
-- ✅ `merge_with` documented
+- [ ] Example application documented
-- ✅ docs finalized

 **Quality Gates:**
 - [ ] performance table available and comprehensible